tidbcloud/tisqleditor/packages/extensions/ai-widget/README.md

 # @tidbcloud/codemirror-extension-ai-widget

-This extension provides a widget to chat with AI to help you write or refine SQL by human language.
+This extension provides a widget to chat with AI to help you write or refine SQL. (work with other language wip)

 https://github.com/tidbcloud/tisqleditor/assets/1284531/46684333-7efa-4925-bf58-9ab3fb45f692